gschenk/rustRain/README.md

 ## Known Issues
-- For a certain class of problems water is distributed incorrectly.
-  A blunt way to fix this is to run the same problem in reverse and average results.

 - There is no proper solver to minimize the levelling function implemented.
   The present one is just a placeholder for prototyping the algorithm.